 Fighting the waves with a board was exhilarating.
 The adrenaline charges through your body as the waves come crashing towards you.

 After 10 minutes of paddling, pushing, and getting knocked off my board, I finally reached Peter who was standing in the ocean.
-He grabbed the board, told me to hop on, and begin paddling.
+He grabbed the board, told me to hop on, and paddle.

-I felt the powerful wave behind me and paddled with all of my might.
+I felt the powerful wave behind me and paddled with all my might.

 “Paddle, paddle, paddle… now pop up!!”
 Peter yelled.